 macOS has many features that help protect your Mac and your personal information from malicious software, or malware.
 One common way malware is distributed is by embedding it in a harmless-looking app.

-Select the sources from which you’ll allow software to be installed:
+Go to Security, click the pop-up menu next to “Allow applications downloaded from”, then choose the sources from which you’ll allow software to be installed:

 App Store: Allows apps only from the Mac App Store.
 This is the most secure setting.
 All the developers of apps in the Mac App Store are identified by Apple, and each app is reviewed before it’s accepted. macOS checks the app before it opens the first time to be certain it hasn’t been modified since the developer shipped it.
 If there’s ever a problem with an app, Apple removes it from the Mac App Store.